Preranakh/EvaluatingServerless-MachineLearning-Performance/README.md

 # ML_Deploy

+Through this project, we aim to understand microservice architecture, which is an increasingly popular approach to software development.
+We aim to learn about containerization using Dockers and the different features offered by the Google Cloud Platform.
+In this project, we will create a machine learning Python Flask application for image classification, containerize it, and deploy the containerized application on the Google Cloud Platform server.
+We will expose endpoints that the client applications can use to send requests.
+We will stress test the machine learning application and determine metrics like response latency, cold start time, memory and CPU utilization, and crash frequency.
+We will also understand the auto-scaling feature offered by cloud-run.

 ## Steps to deploy in Cloud Run:
 1. Install Google Cloud CLI and authenticate following the link [here](https://cloud.google.com/sdk/gcloud) and [here](https://cloud.google.com/sdk/docs/authorizing).
 2. Build the docker image using the file: ``Dockerfile``